 There have been a number of schools identified as having a significant population of at-risk youth.
 This is based on a number of circumstances including; homelessness, truancy and high crime neighborhoods.
-These schools include Lindhurst High School, Cedar Lane and Linda Elementary Schools.
-For reasons mentioned, the probation department has partnered with these schools to provide an on-campus P.A.S.S.
-Officer, Intervention Counselor and Therapist.
+One of these schools includes Lindhurst High School.
+For reasons mentioned, the probation department has partnered with this school to provide an on-campus P.A.S.S.
+Officer.
 The P.A.S.S.
-Officer is located at the high school and Intervention Counselor and Therapist are located at the two elementary schools.
-These individuals offer many services and supports to youth and their families in order to deter youth from the criminal justice system.
+Officer offers many services and supports to youth and their families in order to deter youth from the criminal justice system.